 Child support payments can become quite a burden when it is put into an already tight budget.
 And these days, you’d be lucky to find a budget that isn’t tight.
 You may have to pick and choose which debts to pay and, while it seems that you could push off your child support payments, there is little tolerance from government agencies for not paying it.

-If you start to miss payments, an agency can (and will) garnish your wages—but not at the regular rates put forth by the Missouri wage garnishment laws.
+If you start to miss payments, an agency can (and will) garnish your wages—but not at the regular rates put forth by wage garnishment laws.
 If you are head of household, up to one half of your paycheck can be garnished.
 If you are not head of household, up to 65% of your paycheck can be garnished.
 That garnishment makes it near impossible to pay any of your other bills.